HackBulgaria/Programming101-CSharp/week08/01-FilesAndStreams/README.md

 ### Custom serialization and deserialization
 Implement `IAuthorSerializer` using custom serialization:
 * On the first line write the name of the author
+* On the second line write the author's email
 * On each consecutive line write information about each book - the title and the publishing date delimited by `$`